34-Year-Old Pitcher – Arizona Diamondbacks

 Zack Greinke Contract Information:

-Signed a six-year, $147 million contract with the Dodgers in December 2012.
+Agreed to a six-year contract with the Diamondbacks in December of 2015.

 To instantly reveal our fantasy analysis of every player – including Zack Greinke – simply subscribe now.